Exploring the Meta-Narrative of Popular TV Shows

 The Top 10 Most Meta Television Programs of All Time

 1. The Simpsons: With its self-referential humor and pop culture parodies, The Simpsons is the quintessential meta show.
-From its very first season, the show has broken the fourth wall with its characters, from Homer’s “Hey, everybody!” to Bart’s “Eat my shorts!”
+From its very first season, the show has broken the fourth wall with its characters, from Homer’s “Hey, everybody!” to Bart’s “Eat my shorts!”2.
+Arrested Development: This show is a masterclass in meta humor, with its characters constantly referencing events from previous episodes and episodes featuring the cast playing multiple versions of themselves.

 3. Community: This cult classic follows a group of students at a community college and features an array of meta gags, from characters breaking the fourth wall to meta episodes that pay homage to classic television shows and movies.